arlobelshee/connectionwith.us/content/_index.md

 #### Car Rental

-Shuttle service is available to and from car rental lots near airport.
+Shuttle service is available to and from car rental lots near the airport.

 Best option if you want to do any driving while visiting Boulder.